Juliet-Simpson/Save-The-Dolphins/README.md

 I need to complete the about text with Henry and add the downloadable menu.
 I'm then left with solving my position/sizing issues for the jumbotron, footer, about page and gallery.
 Then testing and completing the readme.
 I have been so focussed on building the site and worrying about the deadline that I haven't put my notes into my readme until now.

+Footer: the right margin returned, it does need to be set to 0 as Jim said.